cyphar/orca-build/README.md

 ### License ###

-`orca` is licensed under the terms of the GPLv3 (or later).
+`orca-build` is licensed under the terms of the GPLv3 (or later).

 ```
-orca: container image builder
+orca-build: container image builder
 Copyright (C) 2017 SUSE LLC

 This program is free software: you can redistribute it and/or modify